Erosion is the process that wears away the river bed and banks. Erosion also breaks up the rocks that are carried by the river.

 There are four types of erosion:

-Solution - When the water dissolves certain types of rocks, eg limestone.
+Solution – when the water dissolves certain types of rock, eg limestone.